boolkybear/ChromaProjectApp/README.md

 ChromaProjectApp
 ================

-Sample code for an iOS app for compositing images using chroma keys
+(Work in progress) Sample code for an iOS app for compositing images using chroma keys